 It is important to consider your physical and mental health before travelling overseas.
 We encourage you to consider having vaccinations before you travel.
 At least eight weeks before you depart, make an appointment with your doctor or travel clinic for a basic health check-up, and to discuss your travel plans and any implications for your health, particularly if you have an existing medical condition.
 The World Health Organization (WHO) provides information for travellers and our health page also provides useful information for travellers on staying healthy.

 The standard of medical facilities in Zambia is poor, especially in rural areas.
+Most doctors and hospitals will require up-front cash payment regardless of whether you have travel health insurance.
 Medical supplies are limited and some prescription medicines may not be available.
 In the event of a serious illness or accident, medical evacuation to a destination with the required facilities would be necessary.
 Medical evacuation costs could be considerable.
 Make sure you know your blood type and carry a sterile medical kit including needles, dressing etc.